top of page

 Ireland

-Working to deliver a sustainable future, we have built a reputation for bringing global expertise to an increasingly broad range of projects across all areas of the built environment.
-From designing buildings and infrastructure, to harnessing digital insights and providing strategic advice backed by our technical expertise, we work with our clients to solve their most complex challenges and turn exciting ideas into tangible reality.
+Working to deliver a sustainable future, Arup has built a reputation for bringing global expertise to an increasingly broad range of projects across all areas of the built and natural environments.
+From designing buildings and infrastructure to harnessing digital insights and providing strategic advice backed by technical expertise, Arup works with clients to solve their most complex challenges and turn exciting ideas into a tangible reality.

 • 05.png